Continuous dynamical decoupling of spin chains: Inducing two-qubit interactions to generate perfect entanglement: Formalism

 Keeping in mind the form of the interaction between the spin chain and the environment, we guess that a field configuration represented by the following unitary operator may decouple the spin chain from its environment:

-Here $\omega = 2\pi/t_c$, and the integers $n_y$, $n_x$ (for spins at odd indexed sites) and $m_y$, $m_x$ (for spins at even indexed sites) differentiate between the two types of control fields applied to alternate spins.
+For concreteness, here we have considered $N$ to be odd; the case of even $N$ is dealt with in a similar fashion.
+Here $\omega = 2\pi/t_c$, and the integers $n_x$, $n_y$ (for spins at odd indexed sites) and $m_x$, $m_y$ (for spins at even indexed sites) differentiate between the two types of control fields applied to alternate spins.
 In other words, $U_c(t)$ represents a staggered field configuration in which different control fields are applied to spins located at odd and even-numbered sites in the chain.
 Now, it is obvious that our unitary operator $U_c(t)$ satisfies $U_{c}(t+t_c) = U_{c}(t)$.
 Our task then is to show that this configuration of control fields satisfies the decoupling condition given in Eq.~\eqref{eq:decoupling}.
 We expect this to be the case - loosely put, $e^{i\omega n_{x} \sigma_{x}^{(i)}t}$ averages out the contribution of the noise due to $\sigma_y^{(i)}$ and $\sigma_z^{(i)}$, while $e^{i\omega n_{y} \sigma_{y}^{(i)}t}$ takes care of the remaining noise.
 To verify that this is indeed the case, it is useful to define